dwiepert/audio_features/README.md

 * `--stim_bucket=BUCKETNAME, --out_bucket= BUCKETNAME, --sessions 1 2 ... num_sessions, --stories name1 ... namen` for working directly with stimulus bucket.
 If so, use sessions 1 2 3 4 5.

 ## Extracting features from features
-A handful of features are extracted based on other features (residuals, ema-wav, pca) or require alignment with features (word/phone identity).
+A handful of features are extracted based on other features (residuals, ema-wav, pca, emaae) or require alignment with features (word/phone identity).
 These are extracted with [feat_v_feat.py](https://github.com/dwiepert/audio_features/feat_v_feat.py).
 The following arguments are required/recommended to run extraction:
-* `--feat_dir1=PATH, --feat_dir2=PATH`: give full file path to feature directories. `feat_dir1` specifies the from feature while `feat_dir2` is the feature needed for extraction.
+* `--feat_dir1=PATH, --feat_dir2=PATH`: give full file path to feature directories. `feat_dir1` specifies the from feature while `feat_dir2` is the feature to extraction.
 For word/phone identiy, feat_dir2 is the name of the directory you would like to save the word/phone features to.
 * `--feat1_type=FEATNAME, --feat2_type=FEATNAME`: specify the feature name.
 You can choose whatever name you want for features unless you are attempting to extract word/phone identity in which case it must be either 'word' or 'phone'.
 * `--feat1_times=PATH, --feat2_times=PATH`: give full file path to directory with times associated with the features.
 This is only required if a feature does not save times in the same directory as the features.
 * `--out_dir=PATH`: path to save files to